-Moms who deliver through C-section can struggle with feelings of disappointment, or even guilt.
-But obstetricans have devised new ways to allow for maternal bonding during the procedure.
+Moms who deliver through C-section can struggle with feelings of disappointment or even guilt.
+But obstetricians have devised new ways to allow for maternal bonding during the procedure.

 “Birth comes in two forms and both lead to motherhood,” says Dr. Alissa Erogbogbo.

 Erogbogbo, OBHG medical director of operations for northern and central California, says advances in the understanding of the capabilities during a C-section have developed into what’s now known as the ‘family-centered cesarean’, which allows for more active involvement of the mother in the birth of her baby.